 What are you taking with you?

 If you don't need it, don't travel with it.

 Items, Equipment, and Software

-- Items that are generally OK to be taken to most countries without an export license (except to Cuba, Iran, North Korea, Syria, or the Crimea Region of Ukraine):
+- Items that are generally OK to be taken to most countries without an export license (except to Cuba, Iran, North Korea, Syria, China, Russia, Belarus, and Crimea, Donetsk, Luhansk Regions of Ukraine):